Home

 In 1934 the discovery near Lanuvio of what appeared to be a roughly cut sarcophagus led to finding the elaborate equipment of an important man who was at the same time a warrior and an athlete, as he was buried with his armour and helmet and with his exercising equipment (a discus, a strigil for scraping sweat, a pouch containing sand to dry the hands).
 The anatomical rendering of the breastplate indicates a Greek influence as well as the elaborate parade helmet of bronze, silver, gold and glass paste (the eyes are outlined in silver, the irises picked out in gold).

-(left) Fountain made up of an ancient sarcophagus and a mask from the theatre; (right) another theatrical mask
+(left) Fountain made up of an ancient sarcophagus and a theatrical mask; (right) another theatrical mask

 Walls of Lanuvio